 Students who have completed the MSc Robotics and Autonomous System programme at the University of Lincoln (since academic year 2019/20) may be eligible for a 4-year PhD studentship.
 Please contact email@example.com for more information.

-Years 2-4: Full-time PhD research.
-Students will benefit from internationally leading supervisory expertise from across the consortium, with academic supervisors from two of our partner Universities and an advisor from one of our industry partners.
-Twenty of the PhD students will be based at Lincoln, twenty at Cambridge, and ten at UEA.
+Years 2-4: Students will undertake their PhD research.
+Students will benefit from internationally leading supervisory expertise from across the consortium, with academic supervisors from two of our partner Universities, and an advisor from one of our Industry Partners.
+Twenty PhD students will be based at the University of Lincoln, twenty at the University of Cambridge, and ten at the University of East Anglia.

-Key Features and Benefits
+Key Features and Benefits of the programme

-- Fully funded studentship covering tuition fees and maintenance along with funding for travel and consumables
+- Fully funded studentship, covering tuition fees and maintenance, along with funding for travel and consumables

-- Industry partners
+- Working with Industry Partners

 - Excellent training opportunities, include master level courses in year one, supplemented by training in additional areas